ChristopherLiew/Building-A-Generalisable-Red-Wine-Quality-Classifier/README.md

 1. Macro Averaged F1 Score (*Due to underlying Target Class imbalance*)
 2. Precision-Recall Curve
 3. ROCAUC (*Biased to dominant class*)

+## Tools Used
+We largely used Jupyter (CoLab) notebooks due to their versatility and for presentational purposes.
+However, hyperparameter optimisation was done locally on our computers to speed things up.
+The code for the project was written in Python 3.7.

+### Please refer to our report for our analyses, insights & conclusion